Welcome to today's edition of the Rush 24-7 podcast.

 Lots more straight ahead.

-Just uh just more breaking news.
+Just more breaking news.

 The United States only gets an F in its readiness for a biological attack.

-Apparently we're not ready for a biological attack.
+Apparently, we're not ready for a biological attack.

-Wasn't like this thing you hear when you're listening to Eddie Holman singing, Hey there, lonely boy.
+It wasn't like this thing you hear when you're listening to Eddie Holman singing, Hey there, Lonely Boy, and it's suddenly so this is a test of the emergency board.

 It was an actual emergency alert.